 Sun exposure plays a major role in the development of melasma.
 Ultraviolet light (UV) stimulates the skin’s melanocytes which causes darker pigmentation.
 A small amount of sun exposure can make melasma return after fading.
 Melasma often worsens in the summer due to increased sun exposure.

 - Visible light, such as light in a room or a computer screen can contribute to melasma.

 - Other UV sources such as light from sunroofs, window light in offices, car-side windows, or sunroofs.

 - Heat can also cause melasma, such as that caused by cooking and heat in areas with a warm climate.
 Wearing metal-rimmed sunglasses absorbs more heat and can worsen melasma.
 Frequent exposure to heating lamps, hair dryers, or lamps used to treat season affective disorder can be triggers.

-- Hormonal changes, such as those caused pregnancy, birth control pills, hormone-releasing intrauterine devices (IUDs), hormone replacement therapy, nursing, or extensive amounts of soy intake can also contribute to the development of melasma.
-Autoimmune thyroid disorders or chronic stress or adrenal dysfunction also trigger the melanocyte stimulating hormone (MSH).
+- Hormonal changes, such as those caused by pregnancy, birth control pills, hormone-releasing intrauterine devices (IUDs), hormone replacement therapy, nursing, or extensive amounts of soy intake can also contribute to the development of melasma.
+Autoimmune thyroid disorders, chronic stress or adrenal dysfunction also trigger the melanocyte stimulating hormone (MSH).